-- 1. Meeting the Borough priorities as set out in the Corporate Plan 'Where Everyone Matters'; - 2.
+- Meeting the Borough priorities as set out in the Corporate Plan 'A Vision for Brentwood; - 2.
 The Challenges and Opportunities which inform how the borough should better manage development and change; and - 3.
 Meeting Brentwood's housing needs

 1.4 Strategic Objectives and Policies